Nidyadav/Online-grocery/README.md

 # Online-grocery
-Assignment for online grocery by Nidhi
+online grocery shares endpoints: to get list of items and prices. to show various discounts on items. to place order and generate reciept by correctly taking care of discounts.

 Endpoints::
 1. GET /api/v1/prices: It gets the list of items and prices.